How To Shop For Seafood More Sustainably

 MC: When we get people coming in asking for branzino, they’re usually just looking for a small fish that they can grill whole.
 We always point them in the direction of porgy, also known as scup, which is a fish that’s native to the mid- and north Atlantic.
 They’re tiny little fish, but they’re delicious and fatty and perfect to just grill whole.

 Mackerel is another good option because you find them in every sea.
 There’s Boston mackerel, which comes out of New England, and we have Pacific mackerel, which is absolutely one of the most delicious fish that swim and also one of the most affordable.
 Striped bass from the East Coast is one of my all-time favorite fish.
 Wild striper, which is running right now all throughout the summer months, is incredible and as the summer wears on, the price on it usually comes down.

 And of course, Alaskan salmon.
 Alaskan king salmon is usually fairly expensive, but they are alternatives like sockeye salmon, which is cheaper, delicious, and has that same color and beauty.
 There are all sorts of things I could recommend—I could just go on and on.

-Learn more about JBF’s sustainable seafood program, Smart Catch.
-After you’ve hit the market, try our recipes and cook up a sustainable seafood feast.
+Learn more about JBF’s sustainable seafood program, our recipes and cook up a sustainable seafood feast.